 Colleges and Universities already indicating they will be attending the 2019 COLLEGE ETHICS SYMPOSIUM

-We ar now over the 50 % registration maximum for the 2019 Ethics Symposium.
+We are now over the 80 % registration maximum for the 2019 Ethics Symposium.

 Campbellsville U. Campbellsville, Ky.
-Carroll University , Waukesha, Wisc.
-The Citadel, Charleston S.C.
+Carroll University, Waukesha, Wisc.
+Catawba College, Salisbury N.C.
+Coastal Carolina University, Conway, S.C.
+Coker University.
+Hartsville, S.C.
+Columbia College, The Citadel, Charleston S.C.
 College of the Ozarks, Port Lookout, Mo.
-Columbia College, Columbia S.C.

 Davis and Elkins College, Elkins, WVA, Flagler College, St Augustine, Fla.
-Ohio Wesleyan, Delaware, Ohio, Presbyterian College, Clinton S.C.
+Hampden-Sydney College, Hampden-Sydney, Virginia.
+Mary Baldwin University, Stauton, Virginia.
+Montreat College, Montreat N.C.
+Ohio Wesleyan, Delaware, Ohio, North Greenville University, Tigerville, S.C.
+Presbyterian College, Clinton S.C.
+Queens College, Charlotte, N.C.
 St. Andrews University, Laurinburg, N.C.

 Group picture from a previous College Ethics Symposium